nkim-bitzap/TI-DSPLink/README.md

 as well as the DSPBIOS compile fine for the kernel 4.19.127 (see R.CNelson).

 LOOP, MESSAGE, READWRITE and a custom AES_RIJNDAEL example run just fine, the NOTIFY example is planned next.
-That however most probably will conclude the development.
+That however will (most probably) conclude the development.